-- Serious actual or threatened violence against another student or a member of staff

-- Indecent behaviour including online

-- Supply of illegal drugs or alcohol
+- i.
+Serious actual or threatened violence against another student or a member of staff - ii.
+Indecent behaviour including online - iii.
+Supply of illegal or controlled drugs or alcohol - iv.
+Arson - v.
+Carrying an offensive weapon - vi.
+Sexual abuse, assault, harassment or violence - vii.
+Theft - viii.
+Making a false or malicious allegation against a member of staff

-- Arson

-- Carrying an offensive weapon

-- Sexual abuse, assault, harassment or violence

-- Theft

-- Making a false or malicious allegation against a member of staff

-- Behaviour which calls into question the good name of the school - Persistent defiance or disruption - Persistent unacceptable behaviour which has previously been reported and for which school sanctions and other interventions have not been successful in modifying the student's behaviour - Verbal abuse of staff, other adults or students - Possession and/or misuse of drugs or alcohol or other substances - Wilful damage to property - Homophobic or racist bullying - Bullying (including online bullying) - Minor assaults or fighting that are not premeditated or planned - Taking images or video without consent of pupils or staff - Use of a recording device or mobile phone in a changing area or toilet - Other serious breaches of school rules - Failure to comply with a reasonable request from a senior member of staff - Failure to wear school uniform consistently - Breaches of health and safety rules
+- ix.
+Behaviour which calls into question the good name of the school - x.
+Persistent defiance or disruption - xi.
+Persistent unacceptable behaviour which has previously been reported and for which school sanctions and other interventions have not been successful in modifying the student's behaviour - xii.
+Verbal abuse of staff, other adults or students - xiii.
+Possession and/or misuse of illegal or controlled drugs or alcohol or other substances - xiv.
+Wilful damage to property - xv.
+Homophobic or racist bullying - xvi.
+Bullying (including online bullying) - xvii.
+Minor assaults or fighting that are not premeditated or planned - xviii.
+Taking images or video without consent of pupils or staff - xix.
+Use of a recording device or mobile phone in a changing area or toilet - xx.
+Other serious breaches of school rules - xxi.
+Failure to comply with a reasonable request from a senior member of staff - xxii.
+Failure to wear school uniform consistently - xxiii.
+Breaches of health and safety rules